Head to head

 Triggers and scheduling

-Native cron triggers — schedule agents to run on any cadence (e.g. every Monday 09:00), with persisted runs and artifacts.
+Native cron triggers plus event webhooks.
+Schedule any agent on any cadence (Monday 09:00, every 15 minutes, on file upload), with persisted runs and downloadable artifacts.

-Recurring workflows and scheduled tasks (daily briefings, pipeline reports, systems monitoring) are a first-class feature.
+Recurring workflows and scheduled tasks (daily briefings, pipeline reports) are supported, primarily as report deliveries into Slack.

 Cloud vs self-host